d1mnewz/interviews/README.md

   * Which types of threads do we have?
   * Where the threads come from?
 * Explain the concepts of coupling and cohesion and how they relate to maintainability.
 As a follow up, please explain afferent coupling and efferent coupling, and how those concepts fit above.
-* LINQ, LINQ to SQL
+* LINQ, lazy execution, EF limitations.
 * What is an ORM?
 Why is it useful and why not?
 * What is refactoring?
 * What is covariance?
 What is contravariance?